- Home

 Our Hazzanit

-Before retiring from her full time position as Hazzanit at URJ Temple Har Zion in Thornhill for 20 years, one of Tara’s many accomplishments was making worship services spiritual, inclusive, musically-infused and participatory through the singing of songs that covered the spectrum from traditional to contemporary.
-She frequently introduced new music to bring depth of meaning to the liturgy of Shabbat, Festival and High Holy Day services, believing strongly in the power that music has to elevate the soul and enrich the prayer experience.
+Before retiring from her 20-year full-time position as Hazzanit at URJ Temple Har Zion in Thornhill, one of Tara’s many accomplishments was making worship services spiritual, inclusive, musically-infused, and participatory through the singing of songs that covered the spectrum from traditional to contemporary.
+She frequently introduced new music to bring depth of meaning to the liturgy of Shabbat, Festival, and High Holy Day services, believing strongly in the power of music to elevate the soul and enrich the prayer experience.

 City Shul Shabbat Services